 Join us in the Banqueting Suite at Edgbaston for a major football dinner and screening featuring England’s crucial third group game against the Czech Republic.

 We are thrilled to welcome a panel of Midlands legends to our event representing each of the four big West Midlands clubs.
-Our guests will be previewing the match and England’s prospects in the tournament, as well as discussing their own stellar careers along with our Sky Sports host for the day, Pete Graves.
+Our guests will be previewing the match and England’s prospects in the tournament, as well as discussing their own stellar careers along with our Sky Sports host for the day, David Fulton.